StellarSand/privacy-settings/Privacy Settings/Vivaldi-Mobile.md

 ## Privacy and security
 - Always use secure connections: On
+- Lock Private tabs when you leave Vivaldi: On
 - Access payment methods: Off
 - Preload pages: No preloading
 - Use secure DNS >